MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform.md

 1. Select **Configure**

-### Install Azure DevOps Extensions
+### Install DevOps Extensions

-The ALM Accelerator uses several Azure DevOps extensions, including some third-party Extensions that are available in the Azure DevOps marketplace.
-Under Organization Settings in Azure DevOps, install the following extensions.
-For more information regarding Microsoft and third-party Azure DevOps extensions, see [here](/azure/devops/marketplace/trust).
+The ALM Accelerator uses several DevOps extensions, including some third-party Extensions that are available in the DevOps marketplace.
+Under Organization Settings in DevOps, install the following extensions.
+For more information regarding Microsoft and third-party DevOps extensions, see [here](/azure/devops/marketplace/trust).
 In addition, each of the third-party extensions web pages and the link to their source code are provided below.

 1. Go to <https://dev.azure.com> and select **Organization settings**
 1. Select **General** > **Extension**